gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_021_runway_prompt.md

-# Runway Prompt for Scene 21 — Candace’s Discovery
+# Runway Prompt for Scene 021 — Candace’s Discovery

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 ## Summary
 This scene captures a quiet but pivotal moment in the online newsroom.
 Candace, a young editor working late, stumbles across the breaking news of Martin Thornick’s death.
 The discovery prompts her to send a cryptic but revealing message to her father, suggesting a deeper personal connection to the deceased.
 This brief moment subtly weaves multiple storylines together and hints at a deeper intrigue.